ctlab/GADMA/docs/source/user_manual/set_model/set_model.rst

       * ``Inbreeding`` infers inbreeding coefficients (only for ``dadi`` engine).
       * ``Selection`` infers selection coefficients.
       * ``Ancestral size as parameter`` disables multinomial approach of ``dadi`` and ``moments`` engines when ancestral size is inferred implicitly.
+      * ``Lower bound of first split`` limits lower bound of the most ancient split.
       * ``Upper bound of first split`` limits upper bound of the most ancient split.
+      * ``Lower bound of second split`` limits lower bound of the next to the most ancient split.
-      * ``Upper bound of second split`` limits upper bounds of next to the most ancient split.
+      * ``Upper bound of second split`` limits upper bound of the next to the most ancient split.

 * `Custom demographic model <set_model_custom.rst>`__.
 It is a usual user-specified model like in ``dadi``, ``moments`` and other tools for demographic inference.
 Using such a model will give more control over parameters and could be used for inference of more than 3 populations but is less flexible.